khaledkhairy/SPHARM_Mech-Project/README.md

 Basic modeling example steps:
 ----------------------------------------------------
+(Note before you start: At step [5] you will running an optimization that can take some time.
+During this optimzation, it is possible that the shape disappears from the display window.
+Press <R> in this case to re-center the shape.)
 [1] Launch the application.

 [2] Click on "Load undeformed surface" OR drag a surface (shp3) file onto the application window.
 The example fly embryo provided, with gene expression patterns is <path to repo>/MACOSXBinary/test/Fly_embryo_Berkeley_stage5_last_Lmax80_with_dorsal_L56.shp3.
 The shape loads and shows up in the upper left window.
 You can rotate and zoom in/out with the mouse.
 You can also click on "curvature" to see the shape colored according to local mean curvature.